 Beekeeping in Germany

 Beekeeping has been shifting towards increasing industrialization recently.
 As a response, there are growing alternative schools of beekeeping.
 Demeter International, the largest biodynamic certification organization in the world, is based in Berlin.
 To become Demeter certified, beekeepers must follow strict guidelines.
-The beehive must be made of all natural materials and may not use chemicals that are not components of honey.
+The beehive must be made of all-natural materials and may not use chemicals that are not components of honey.
 Beekeeping in Germany is mostly a hobby instead of a livelihood.
-In total, there are slightly over 100,000 beekeepersin Germany.
-In the last decade, the numbers of hobbyist beekeepers have been increasing, notably in urban areas.
-The beekeeping community is strong in Germany, and is mostly organized by the Deutsche Imkerbund.
+In total, there are slightly over 100,000 beekeepers in Germany.
+In the last decade, the number of hobbyist beekeepers has been increasing, notably in urban areas.
+The beekeeping community is strong in Germany and is mostly organized by the Deutsche Imkerbund.
 Their website offers a diverse range of information for beekeepers and consumers.
-Also, for an interesting insight into the life of a bee check out this live feed from a bee hive in Bavaria!
+Also, for an interesting insight into the life of a bee check out this live feed from a beehive in Bavaria!